kubernetes-sigs/node-feature-discovery/docs/usage/image-compatibility.md

   This REQUIRED property is a list of compatibility sets.

   - **rules** - *object*
-    This REQUIRED property is a reference to the spec of the [NodeFeatureRule API](./custom-resources.md#nodefeaturerule).
+    This REQUIRED property is a reference to the spec of the [NodeFeatureGroup API](./custom-resources.md#nodefeaturegroup).
     The spec allows image requirements to be described using the features discovered from NFD sources.
-For more details, please refer to [the documentation](./custom-resources.md#nodefeaturerule).
+For more details, please refer to [the documentation](./custom-resources.md#nodefeaturegroup).

   - **weight** - *int*
     This OPTIONAL property specifies the [node affinity weight](https://kubernetes.io/docs/concepts/scheduling-eviction/assign-pod-node/#node-affinity-weight).